DataDog/documentation/content/en/cloud_cost_management/saas_costs.md

 5. Click **Save**.

+Your Snowflake cost data for the past 15 months can be accessed in Cloud Cost Management after 24 hours.
+To access the available data collected by each SaaS Cost Integration, see the [Data Collected section](#data-collected).

 {{< img src="cloud_cost/saas_costs/snowflake_setup.png" alt="Integrate with Snowflake to collect cost data." style="width:100%" >}}

-Your Snowflake cost data for the past 15 months can be accessed in Cloud Cost Management after 24 hours.

 [101]: https://app.datadoghq.com/integrations/snowflake-web
 [102]: https://docs.snowflake.com/en/user-guide/key-pair-auth#generate-the-private-key